 To comfort them

-Condolence Letter Vs a Sympathy Note
+Condolence Letter Vs. Sympathy Note

-A condolence letter includes about two paragraphs, while a sympathy note includes a few sentences.
+It includes about two paragraphs, while a sympathy note includes a few sentences.
 Also, you can choose to include a sympathy note when sending a condolence letter.

-Note: It is vital to write a condolence letter but not immediately after the loss.
+It is vital to write a condolence letter but not immediately after the loss.
 It is also essential for you to send a sympathy note a few months down the line to check on your acquaintance’s welfare.

-When, Where and How to Use a Condolence Letter
+When, Where, and How to Use a Condolence Letter

 When

-As mentioned, sending your condolence letter immediately after the loss does not sound or seem sincere.
+As mentioned, sending your letter immediately after the loss does not sound or seem sincere.
 Being late is also not an option.
-It is best to send the condolence letter within the first two weeks of the loss.
+It is best to send the letter within the first two weeks of the loss.
 If you are late, you need to send them a note to indicate your concern and sympathy.
 The best thing is to ensure that you reach out to your acquaintance, even though you might be late.

 Where